Blackboard Ally for Instructors

 Ally Supports Diversity, Equity, and Inclusive Education

 As of June 21, 2018, eLearning and Emerging Technologies is pleased to announce the addition of a new enterprise software solution called Blackboard Ally to support the university’s work in providing inclusive education through accessibility.
-Ally supports the university’s work in recognizing the importance of accessibility as part of our pathway to inclusive education whereby we support the diverse physical and cognitive needs of all of our students, not just those with identified or self-disclosed disabilities.
+Ally supports the university’s work in recognizing the importance of accessibility as part of our pathway to inclusive education whereby we support the diverse physical and cognitive needs of ALL students at GVSU, including those with identified or self-disclosed disabilities.

 Why Ally and Accessibility?

 Accessible content helps all students learn while supporting principles of universal design for learning (UDL).
-Learning materials that are more usable and readable provides students with high-quality alternative formats of content that work more effectively on mobile devices.
+Learning materials that are more usable and readable provides students with high-quality alternative formats of content that provide flexibility and work more effectively on mobile devices.

 How does Ally work?